radian-software/prescient.el/README.md

 | M-s l | `selectrum-prescient-toggle-literal`    |
 | M-s p | `selectrum-prescient-toggle-prefix`     |
 | M-s r | `selectrum-prescient-toggle-regexp`     |

-These commands only affect the current Selectrum buffer, not the default filter settings.
-To permanently change your filter settings, you should customize `prescient-filter-method`.

 ## Contributor guide